Contact Us

 Lori Connell

 Mercedes came to us by recommendation of a friend from church.
 Mercedes was going through a very hard time in life and struggling with depression.
 She was not working and living in despair.
 Her friend convinced her to call and sign up for the course, and she began class in August 2013.
 Mercedes was dedicated to her commitment to receiving one of the class spaces.
-As she learned, she found her outlook on life began to change she had a new sense of HOPE and enjoyed her time in class and the people surrounding her at Mi Esperanza.
-When she started she did not know how to turn a computer on, now she knows how to use a computer and all the programs presented in the course.
+As she learned, she discovered that her outlook on life began to shift; she had a newfound sense of hope and enjoyed her time in class and with the people around her at Mi Esperanza.
+When she started, she did not know how to turn a computer on; now she knows how to use a computer and all the programs presented in the course.
 Mercedes was known in class for her punctuality to class and responsibility in her work.

 Mercedes at a glance